paulaeveling/Master-Data-Science/README.md

-#### Specialization in Data Science and Big Data - PUC Minas
+### Post-Graduation in Data Science and Big Data at PUC Minas

-Notes and programming snippets.
+This repository contains all codes and exercises done in the classroom.